iagolopess/iagolopess/README.md

 <h3>A passionate for technology and innovation</h3>

  <p>Hi!
-My name is Iago, I'm a Servicenow developer passionate for techonology and random facts.
-I have an Associate Degree in System Analysis and Development by <a href="https://www.impacta.edu.br/">FIT Faculdade Impacta de Tecnologia</a> and I current work at <a href="https://www.criticaltechworks.com/">Critical TechWorks</a> create solutions inside Servicenow Platform.</p>
+My name is Iago, I'm a ServiceNow developer passionate about technology and random facts.
+I have an Associate Degree in System Analysis and Development by <a href="https://www.impacta.edu.br/">FIT Faculdade Impacta de Tecnologia</a> and I currently work at <a href="https://www.criticaltechworks.com/">Critical TechWorks</a> create solutions inside ServiceNow Platform.</p>

  <ul>
   <li> :man_technologist: &nbsp;I'm working with <a href="https://www.servicenow.com/"><strong>ServiceNow</strong></a></li>
-  <li> :books: &nbsp;I'm learning: <strong>JavaScript and Java</strong></li>
+  <li> :books: &nbsp;I'm learning: <strong>JavaScript and Python</strong></li>
  <li> :monocle_face: &nbsp;<strong>Fun fact about me</strong>: I already won a short story writing contest :writing_hand: </li>
  </ul>